 What is Campylobacter?

-Campylobactor bacteria is a food bug that can be fatal if a person experiencing food poisoning from raw poultry isn't treated.
+Campylobacter bacteria is a food bug that can be fatal if a person experiencing food poisoning from raw poultry isn't treated.
 It's a bacteria that is easily spread and only a few of the little bugs can cause the onset of illness.
-It's found in raw or undercooked chicken.
-Researchers have found that one of the most common ways this food-borne illness is spread in the home is through washing raw chicken.
+This, along with Salmonella and Clostridium perfringens bacteria are found in undercooked or raw chicken.
+Researchers have found that one of the most common ways this foodborne illness is spread in the home is through washing raw chicken.

-This video from the Food Standards Agency in the U.K. is a quick overview of the Campylobacter infection that accounts for the most common form of food poisoning there.
+This video from the Food Standards Agency in the U.K. is a quick overview of the Campylobacter infection that accounts for the most common form of food poisoning out there.
+Food safety experts strongly advise not to wash chicken because of this risk!

 1. Washing raw chicken doesn't remove all bacteria.